-For more than 65 years, people with aphasia have come from around the world to receive the highly individualized, innovative, and intensive aphasia therapy the U-M Aphasia Program (UMAP) is known for.
+For more than 80 years, people have come from around the world to receive the highly individualized, innovative, and intensive aphasia therapy the U-M Aphasia Program (UMAP) is known for.

 We’ve heard it many times: you didn’t ask to be part of this club.

 Yet, here you are.
 It’s frightening to be thrust into this world of post-injury or post-stroke language recovery, but you’re not alone.
 The University of Michigan Aphasia Program (UMAP) provides intensive speech and language therapy for people with language disorders after a stroke, brain injury, illness, or other neurological disorder.

 We’re here to help you.
 We work with you to develop communication skills that work for your life (using the Life Participation Approach to Aphasia recovery, as well as other methods and therapies).
 We also offer a caregiver component to our therapy and encourage caregivers to be involved in therapy so the skills you learn here can continue at home.